ottlngr/LexisPlotR/README.md

 ##### Plot an empty Lexis grid

 A Lexis Diagram is basically determined by two measures: A range of years presented on the horizontal axis and a range of ages shown on the vertical axis.
-To plot an empty Lexis grid, use `lexis.grid()` which takes these measures as numeric inputs:
+To plot an empty Lexis grid, use `lexis_grid()` which takes these measures as numeric inputs:

 ``` r
 library(LexisPlotR)